“Warm, inviting interiors and a stylish decked roof terrace with a pool make this Barcelona design hotel a real treat for party people”

 - Restaurants Nearby

 - Air Conditioning

 - Concierge Service

-Lifts open onto dark, moody corridors that are decked out in black rubber and lit by fibre-optic strips.
+Lifts open onto bright, copper toned corridors.
 Open the door to your room and the contrast couldn't be greater: oceans of natural light wash over you, and rooms at the front (looking out over the Passeig de Gràcia) point towards the midday sun.

-Junior Suites and Suites are vast, with leather sofas and separate walk-in showers, but we thought that the standard Omm Rooms and slightly larger Superior Rooms were big enough, so you don't have to splash out.
-All rooms have the usual array of hi-tech gadgetry: air conditioning, CD players, phones with voicemail, WiFi.
-Some rooms are non-smoking, others are fully equipped for wheelchair access.
+Sir Supremes, Sir Suites and the Sir City Suite are vast, with leather sofas and walk-in showers or bathtubs, but we thought that the standard Sir Boutiques and slightly larger Sir Deluxes were big enough, so you don't have to splash out.
+Sir Petit doesn't have natural light, but what it lacks in external illumination it makes up for in charm.
+All rooms have the usual array of hi-tech gadgetry - but the mini bar drinks trolley steals the show.
 Rooms on the upper floors get more light and some have views of Gaudí’s La Pedrera.

 - Air conditioning

 - Internet access